mike-lischke/antlr4ng/cli/ReadMe.md

 ## Release Notes

+### 2.0.0

+This is the next major release of the code generator, after an overhaul of the antlr4ng runtime.
+It introduces a number of API changes, but no changes to the original working mechanism.
+The other targets (C++, Java, etc.) are not affected by this release.
+All changes in this release are to support the new antlr4ng major release 3.0.0:

+- Renamed class members (`_type` -> `type`, `_channel` -> `channel`, `_mode` -> `mode`, `_parseListeners` -> `parseListeners`).
+- Specialized `getText` methods for the token stream, to avoid frequent parameter checking in method overloading.
+- Merged the class `RuleContext` into `ParserRuleContext`.
+It's not used anywhere else, so why keeping it around?
+- `ParserRuleContext.exception` has been removed and it is no longer set in generated code (only relevant for error conditions, where a proper exception is passed to error listeners.
+- More non-null assertions and null-safety checks have been added (mostly relevant for local rule variables and return values).

 ### 1.0.7

 Code generation improvements, especially for local rule attributes.
 Attributes in a rule (which are implemented as local variables in the generated code) can be unassigned and need extra null-safety checks (the ? operator) or non-null assertions.
 The code generator now adds these checks automatically.